 The healthier your teeth and gums are, the healthier you are.
 Gum disease can lead to infection, which doesn’t just make your mouth feel bad.
 Infection can spread, causing more tooth loss and making you even sicker than before.
 That’s why flossing is important, not just to your oral health but to your overall health.

-Best Way to Floss
+Best Way to Floss With Braces

-Move the wax between your teeth.
-If you have braces, use a floss threader (which looks like a thin plastic needle) to get under your archwire.
-Move the floss up the side of one tooth and down the other, then switch to get the sides clean.
-Then, move to the next two teeth and repeat.
+Move the floss up the side of one tooth and down the side of the other, then switch to the other side.
+Then, move to the next two teeth and repeat, keeping the dental floss on the tooth side of the ard.

 When Are You Supposed to Floss?